-A large proportion of individuals are unaware of how much they may be entitled to under the current new state pension or previous entitlements and what date they would qualify for it.
+Many individuals are unaware of how much they may be entitled to receive under the current new state pension or previous entitlements and what date they would qualify for it.
 Check this for free at: www.gov.uk/check-state-pension.